lnceballosz/meta-raspberrypi/docs/index.rst

 ..
-SPDX-FileCopyrightText: 2012 Andrei Gherzan <andrei@gherzan.ro>
+SPDX-FileCopyrightText: 2012 meta-raspberrypi contributors
 ..
 SPDX-License-Identifier: MIT
 .. meta-raspberrypi documentation master file, created by sphinx-quickstart on Tue May 23 09:51:24 2017.